ZacharyJSchultz/Cryptographic-Distributed-Messaging-System/README.md

 This is an adapted repository from a University of Pittsburgh cryptography project; this repo contains the re-uploaded code, as the original is private (hence, only a couple of commits).

 This project houses a console-based distributed messaging system -- consisting of an Authentication Server, a Resource Server, and a Client.
-The project utilizes a client-server architecture to transmit end-to-end encrypted messages between clients in customizable group chats (or private messages), adhering to the latest cryptographic standards with handling for various cryptographic threats.
+The project utilizes a client-server architecture to transmit end-to-end encrypted messages between clients in customizable group chats (or private messages), adhering to the latest cryptographic standards with handling for various real-world cryptographic threats.

 ## Authors